wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/flow/get-started-flows/includes/1-flow-introduction.md

 ![Screenshot of a list of vacation requests in SharePoint.](../media/vacation-requests.png)

 For more ideas, browse our list of templates.
 Templates help you build flows by making a few configuration changes.
-For example, you can use templates to easily build flows to send yourself weather forecasts, reminders at regular intervals, or phone notifications whenever your manager sends you an email.
+For example, you can use templates to easily build flows to send yourself weather forecasts, reminders at regular intervals, or phone notifications whenever your manager sends you mail.

 ![Screenshot of a list of Microsoft templates.](../media/templates-you-might-use.png)